psugam/sugo-theme-check/README.md

 ﻿# sugo-theme-check
+ Sugo is a minimal hugo theme for personal blogs.
 ## Steps for Using Sugo
 1. Create a new hugo site ```new hugo site <sitename>```
 2. Go to the themes folder ```cd themes```